INTONNATION/tonos-se-installers/README.md

+*   move Nginx logic to an app to not depend on Linux package manager !!!
 *   avoid sudo usage (required for Nginx installation)
 *   generate configs from templates
 *   Rewrite init scripts to use GO